nikidds29/expert-nation-guide/modules/08-adding-person-records.md

 **Resource template** and **Class** answer two different questions, which is easy to blur together:

-- The **resource template** controls what you see and do on this screen: which fields appear, what order they're in, their instructions, and which ones are required.
+- The **resource template** controls what you see and do on this screen, which fields appear, what order they're in, their instructions, and which ones are required.
 It's Omeka's practical, editable form.
 - The **Class** is a formal label for what *kind* of thing the record is,